I love cooking with lentil noodles. They are a great source of fiber and usually pack a nice punch of protein.

-- Add the black beans, corn, diced red and green bell peppers and diced jalapeno to the pasta and stir to combine.
+- Add the black beans, corn, peppers, and jalapeno to the pasta and stir to combine.

 - Add the dressing and cilantro and stir to combine.
 Season with additional salt to taste, if desired.
 Garnish with additional cilantro, if desired.

 This post originally appeared on Watch Learn Eat on April 4, 2016.
-It has been republished to reflect both recipe and photo revisions.
-Changes to the story were also made.
+It has been republished to reflect content, recipe, and photo revisions.

 ©Watch Learn Eat.
 All content and images are copyright protected.
 Recipes and images are not to be used or republished without prior permission.
 If you adapt this recipe, please re-write the recipe in your own words, and link back to this post for the original recipe.